 Usually, when people think about a bucket list, they think of all the things they want to do or experience throughout their entire life, before they “kick the bucket”.
 While I highly encourage you to create a complete bucket list, I’d like to also encourage you to set goals to experience and accomplish on a smaller scale, which had lead me to a yearly bucket list.

 Each year, I think about the most unbelievable dreams that I’d like to be part of my life and I write them all down on a piece of paper.
-I don’t think about time or other restrictions like finances, even though one item like a trip to the Maldives could be costly.
+I don’t think about time or other restrictions like finances.
 I just put them all down.
 Then, I put the list away for a few days and add/subtract items in about a week.
 I continue that process for almost a month.
 What is left is a yearly list of things I truly would like to be part of my year.
 It usually seems completely unrealistic and impossible but I publish it and start thinking about how I can make it all real.
 I’m not interdependently wealthy and I have daily responsibilities like many other people.
 I just decide what is important in my life and work out how to bring it to life.